 The parade ended on the ‘Brandenburger Tor’.
 We could enjoy the speeches, the great artists or just take a snack or a drink.
 Meat, fish or vegetarian… everyone found his or her snack.

 Many LGBTQ people love to party or having a nice drink with friends.
 But where to go in this amazing city with his big choice of bars, gay-friendly restaurants, and shops?
 I asked it Henrik Tidefjärd.
 He is a Swede with Russian and Finnish blood who loves the nightlife of Berlin.
-With his experience of many years living in the Queer city, he is for sure the specialist of giving tips.
+With his experience of many years living in the Queer city, he is for sure the specialist in giving tips.

 Berlin has 4 different areas.
 Every area has his kind of crowd.
 Here is a small guide to know where u have to be.